Allergies Can Develop

 Many people are not aware that you can develop allergies later in life.
-While the vast majority of allergies are diagnosed in childhood, there are some periods of your life in which allergies can manifest.
+While the vast majority of allergies are diagnosed in childhood, there are some periods of your life in which allergies can develop.
 An allergy is simply the immune system deciding that the allergen is harmful to the body, even if it never recognized the threat in the past.
 Because of this, changes to your body’s chemistry over time can bring about new allergies, particularly seasonal allergies.

 Pregnancy changes your body in a lot of ways, and those changes are reflected in how your immune system functions.
 It is quite normal for pregnant women to develop allergies while they are pregnant.
 The same things that cause an allergic reaction during pregnancy may be fine several months after the birth.
 However, some chemistry changes are permanent, and it is very normal to develop seasonal allergies during pregnancy that persist for years afterward.